 - PC to TV with VGA and audio cable - NO sound?

-- How to get audio from vga to tv
+- How to get sound through vga to tv

 - Cant's connect my pc to tv via vga cable » Forum - Hardware